dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 You can achieve this by adding a class attribute to the element and setting the value to a predefined material class like mat-elevation-z8.
 Alternatively, the markdown widget defines the styles margin1 to margin5 which set the element margin to 1em to 5em.

+As in the HTML widget, hyperlinks to other pages in the app have to include the "slash hash" part of the URL.

 #### notebook